 Anyone undertaking this module must abide by all instructions given by their host school.
 If a disagreement arises between a student and their placement school and the school decides to no longer host the student, then the student will be required to withdraw from the module.

 CSP300 Software Engineering Project Implementation and Dissertation

-Credits: 15 Session: 2022/23 September-June
+Credits: 15 Session: 2023/24 September-June Pre-requisite Modules:

 Co-requisite Modules: CSP301

 Lecturer(s): Dr JE Blanck